-For the next three days, we welcome a guest to the Ask Pastor John podcast, Dr. Don Carson.
-He was with us at the end of June with a valuable perspective on the Supreme Court decision to legalize same-sex marriage in all 50 states.
+For the next three days, we welcome a guest to the Ask Pastor John podcast Dr. Don Carson.
+He was with us at the end of June with a valuable perspective on the Supreme Court decision to legalize same-sex marriage in all fifty states.
 I want to shift gears from recent events to ancient trajectories.
-And for the next two days I want to talk about biblical theology — one of your specialties.
+And for the next two days, I want to talk about biblical theology — one of your specialties.
 Let’s start with a definition.
 What is biblical theology, and why does it matter for us today?

 The term biblical theology is used differently by different people.
 But as I use it, it has two or three different foci.

-But on the other hand, Christians find it hard to see how you move from exegesis of particular chapters all the way to big picture theology without seeing how you get there.
-And the way you get there is through the tracking out of these particular emphases in biblical books and these trajectories or these typologies, these ligaments, these tendons that tie the whole Bible together until you see how the big picture is actually coming together.
+But on the other hand, sometimes Christians find it hard to see how you move from exegesis of particular chapters all the way to big-picture theology without seeing how you get there.
+And the way you get there is through the tracking out of these particular emphases in biblical books and these trajectories or these typologies, these ligaments, these tendons, that tie the whole Bible together until you see how the big picture is actually coming together.
 And that is what this NIV Study Bible is trying to do.